Wood Spoon Carving with Fred Livesay

 Bill provides carving students with carving designs for this class that highlight the historical and unique aspects of traditional Scandinavian style figure carving.
 Students will practice the particular knife strokes and techniques to achieve the look of the old carvers.
 A good carving knife is the only tool needed, but students should bring their palm gouges.
 Carvers with some experience should be able to carve and paint a figure in this weekend class.

 Supplies: Students should bring their carving tools.
-Bill will provide band sawn blanks out of basswood and Pinewood Forge Knives for purchase.
-Finishing materials such as paint and Danish oil will be supplied by instructor.
+Bill will provide blanks which are band sawed out of basswood.
+Finishing materials such as paint and Danish oil will be supplied by the instructor.

 Click here to register.